Neighbourhood Small Grants – Nelson and RDCK E & F, North Kootenay Lake, Salmo Valley & Slocan Valley

 You may not apply on behalf of a business or registered organization, but you may apply on behalf of an informal group (for example, a meetup or shared interest group)

-Any product, service, or event created with the support of a Neighbourhood Small Grant must be offered for free or by a small donation.
-The small donation should be optional and not a requirement for someone to participate in your project.
+Any product, service, or event created with the support of a Neighbourhood Small Grant must be offered for free.

 WHAT ARE NSG ELIGIBLE PROJECTS?

-You may apply for any project that will bring your community together, build community strength and resilience, or tackle social isolation.
+You may apply for any project that will bring your community together, share a skill, build community strength and resilience, or tackle social isolation.

 Some common types of Neighbourhood Small Grant projects include care package deliveries or teaching people a new skill, but there are also many unique projects that don’t fall into these categories.